 Artist: Attributed to Dong Yuan (Chinese, active 930s–960s)

 Medium: Hanging scroll; ink and color on silk

-Dimensions: Image: 86 3/4 x 43 in.
-(220.3 x 109.2 cm)
+Dimensions: Image: 86 3/4 × 43 in.
+(220.3 × 109.2 cm)

 Credit Line: Ex coll.: C. C. Wang Family, Gift of Oscar L. Tang Family, in memory of Douglas Dillon, 2016

 During the chaotic years following the collapse of the Tang dynasty in 907, centralized rule was shattered and China splintered into a number of short-lived kingdoms.
 Among the most important of these was the Southern Tang dynasty (937–75), which governed much of the lower Yangzi River delta from its capital at Nanjing.
 It was there that a distinctive “southern” style of landscape painting developed under the court official and artist Dong Yuan.